tauri-apps/tauri-docs/docs/usage/patterns/lockdown.md

 ## Description

-The Kamikaze recipe is a minimal usage of the [Bridge pattern](bridge), which only allows interaction between Rust and the Window via expiring JS Promise Closures that are injected into the Window by Rust and nulled as part of the callback.
+The Lockdown recipe is a minimal usage of the [Bridge pattern](bridge), which only allows interaction between Rust and the Window via expiring JS Promise Closures that are injected into the Window by Rust and nulled as part of the callback.

 ## Diagram